buaakq/paper_labs/elf_tools/tool_setup_1.md

                         sure that it matches the architecture that you are targeting.
   -i INJECT_INS, --inject_ins=INJECT_INS
-                        inject instruction into func's prolog -o OUTPUT, --output-file=OUTPUT
+                        inject instruction into functions prolog -o OUTPUT, --output-file=OUTPUT
                         The backdoor output file
   -n NSECTION, --section=NSECTION